 We don’t accept brachycephalic or snub-nosed dogs of any “mix” as checked luggage, such as:

 Before you visit an establishment or place, please

-contact them and verify that they are still dog-friendly and available, as policies
+contact them and always verify that they are still dog-friendly and available, as policies

 and management change frequently.
 All places listed on DogFriendly.com require

 your dog to be leashed and under your direct control unless specified otherwise